Akron, Ohio: Architecture

+Akron is home to the 70 acre National Historic Landmark Stan Hywet Hall and Gardens, a historic steel frame house and gardens that includes the seventh-largest house in the United States, was the home of Frank Seiberling, co-founder of the Goodyear Tire and Rubber Company, and is now a museum.

 Cuisine

 Several residents of Akron have played a role in defining American cuisine.
 Ferdinand Schumacher created the first American oatmeal and is a pioneer of breakfast cereal.
 He also founded the Empire Barley Mill and German Mills American Oatmeal Company, which would later merge several times with other companies, with the result being the Quaker Oats Company.
 The Menches Brothers, are the disputed inventors of the waffle ice cream cone, caramel corn, and hamburger.
 Strickland's Frozen Custard is located in Akron.